jrockway/opinionated-server/README.md

 ## The servers

 We start three servers.
 They are gracefully drained when SIGTERM or SIGINT is received.
-(So clients with long-running connections should not see connection resets when Kubernetes shuts down your pod, for example.)
+(So clients with requests in progress should not see connection resets when Kubernetes shuts down your pod, for example.
+Of course, your server can still randomly die at any time, so you should prepare yourself for aborted requests nonetheless.)

 ### gRPC